imagekit-developer/sanity-plugin-imagekit/README.md

 ```

 This custom type stores comprehensive asset metadata from ImageKit, allowing you to access detailed information about each asset in your content.

-## How It Works

-The plugin provides a seamless workflow for selecting and managing ImageKit assets:

-1. **Access Asset Source**: Click on an image field in your Sanity document
-2. **Select ImageKit**: Choose "ImageKit" from the asset source dropdown menu
-3. **Browse Media Library**: A full-screen dialog opens displaying your ImageKit media library
-4. **Search and Filter**: Use ImageKit's search functionality to find specific assets
-5. **Select Asset**: Click on an image or video to select it
-6. **Confirm Selection**: The asset is automatically added to your document with all relevant metadata

-The plugin maintains a direct connection to your ImageKit account, ensuring you always have access to your latest media assets without the need for manual syncing or imports.

 ## Asset Data Structure